lindakatcodes/lindakatdev/content/blog/pb-snake.md

 ### Setting canvas focus

 The last issue I ran into was starting a new game.
 The game starts automatically when you load the page, but once that game ended I wanted a way for people to start again.
-So I set up a restart button, and disabled it while a game was running.
-Got the board clearing and the necessary values resetting, so you always start from a score of zero and fresh coordinates.
+So I set up a restart button, and got the board clearing and the necessary values resetting, so you always start from a score of zero with fresh coordinates.

 But...I couldn't get the game to actually show moves on new rounds!
 It was the weirdest thing to me.
-And arrow keys, which had the default event prevented (an arrow keys default is to move the viewport around), were moving the screen around.
+And arrow keys, which had the default event prevented, were now not preventing the default (an arrow key's default is to move the viewport around).
 Something wasn't right.

 I stumbled on the answer to this by accident - during one of my attempts, I clicked on the screen, and suddenly the arrow keys were making the snake move!
 Then I had one of those "ah ha" moments - the canvas must be losing keyboard focus!

 Turns out, this was exactly it!
-In my start game function, I explicitly set the snake canvas to have focus as the last thing.
+I adjusted my start game function to explicitly set the snake canvas to have focus as the last thing.
 And then everything worked just like I wanted it to. :)

 ## Final thoughts

 In all, this took me about 7.5 hours to create.
 Which...feels like a lot to me, honestly, but involves a lot of reading of the `canvas` specs, troubleshooting various things, and a little bit of styling, documentation, and code rearranging.
 So all in all, not that bad - and definitely faster than I could have created it a year ago. :) Progress is progress!

-I hope you enjoyed reading a bit about the thought process behind my implementation, and I hope you have fun playing!
 You can view the code for the full game [on my GitHub here](https://github.com/lindakatcodes/minisites/tree/main/snake).